MaxGrateman/MaxGrateman/README.md

 A temporary email service for receiving disposable messages.
 Built with Vue 3 and Pinia for state management, styled using Tailwind CSS, and deployed via Docker on an Ubuntu server.

 - Status: Completed/Active
-- Tech: Vue3, Pinia, TailwindCSS, Docker, Ubuntu/Linux, FramerMotion
+- Tech: Vue3, Pinia, Tailwind, Docker, FramerMotion, Ubuntu/Linux

 #### [claimix-frontend](https://github.com/epikhinvanya/claimix-frontend-ts)
 Internal B2B tool for managing company orders and claims.
 Built as part of a team using React, Effector, and TypeScript.
 Includes JWT authentication, CRUD operations, and a dynamic dashboard interface.